(ĕ-kī″nŏ-kok′ŭs, ĕ-kī″nŏ-kok′sī″) pl. echinococci A tapeworm of the genus Echinococcus.

 stress e.
 Echocardiography of segments of heart muscle that do not move properly when a patient with coronary artery disease exercises or takes a vasodilating drug, e.g., adenosine or dipyridamole.
 Stress-induced impairments in regional heart muscle activity are used as markers of obstructions in specific coronary arteries.

 transesophageal e.
 ABBR: TEE.
-Echocardiography in which an ultrasonographic transducer is introduced into the esophagus to obtain images.
-TEE is useful in ...
+Echocardiography in which an ultrasonographic transducer is introduced into the ...